alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 For many of my bookmarks, if you load the live site, the main page loads, but key resources like images and scripts are broken or missing.

-One particularly insidious kind of breakage is when the service still exists, but the content has changed.
+One particularly insidious form of breakage is when the page still exists, but the content has changed.
 Here's an example: a screenshot from an iTunes tutorial on LiveJournal that's been replaced with an "18+ warning":

 <figure style="width: calc(450px);">